Radiation Oncology Frequently Asked Questions

 What is gamma knife radiosurgery?

-This type of radiation delivery is not surgery in the usual sense but is instead a procedure that uses high-dose and highly focused beams of radiation from different angles directed toward a small tumor(s).
+This type of radiation delivery is not surgery but is instead a procedure that uses high-dose and highly focused beams of radiation from different angles directed toward a small tumor(s).
 (This therapy is also called stereotactic radiosurgery.)
-Gamma knife radiosurgery was developed specifically for treatment of brain tumors.

 Several specialists (radiation oncologists, neuroradiologists and neurosurgeons), along with other members of the radiation oncology team, may be involved in the treatment planning using this technique.
 During the procedure, a rigid frame is put in place to keep the head still.
 Treatment duration depends on the shape and location of the tumor, and the dose of radiation required.